lubuntu-team/manual/source/3/3.2/3.2.16/window_effects.rst

 -------
 Lubuntu ships with version 0.14.1 of Window effects.

-Useage
+Usage
 ------
 The :guilabel:`Shadow` tab manages how compton draws shadows.
 To toggle enable client side shadows press the Enable client side shadows checkbox.
-The checkbox for Aviod drawing shadows on dock/panel windows will stop drawing shadows on the panel.
+The checkbox for Avoid drawing shadows on dock/panel windows will stop drawing shadows on the panel.
 The :guilabel:`Color of shadow` lets you change the color of shadows from windows.
-The field for :guilabel:`The blur radius for shadows` changes how big to blur the shadows. :guilabel:`The left offset for shadows` is how far to move the shadows to the left with a larger number makes the shadow appear farther to the right. :guilabel:`The top offset for shadows` the larger the number farther down the shadow appears below the window. :guilabel:`The translucany for shadows` is how opaque or clear to make the shadows 1 is opqaque shadows and 0 is clear.
+The field for :guilabel:`The blur radius for shadows` changes how big to blur the shadows. :guilabel:`The left offset for shadows` is how far to move the shadows to the left with a larger number makes the shadow appear farther to the right. :guilabel:`The top offset for shadows` the larger the number farther down the shadow appears below the window. :guilabel:`The translucany for shadows` is how opaque or clear to make the shadows 1 is opaque shadows and 0 is clear.
 The :guilabel:`Crop shadows of maximized windows from extended displays` checkbox does not have shadows across multimonitor layouts on other monitors from windows on another.

 .. image:: window_effects.png

 The :guilabel:`Opacity` tab is for transparency settings.
 Setting Opacity to 1.00 makes it opaque while 0 makes it entirely clear.
-Menus, inactive windows, active windows titlebars and borders all can have their opacity changed indepently.
+Menus, inactive windows, active windows titlebars and borders all can have their opacity changed independently.
 The :guilabel:`Blur background of transparent windows` blurs the background of transparent windows.
 To not change how far a window blurs on window transparency check the :guilabel:`Do not let blur radius adjust based on window opactiy`.

 .. image:: compton_conf_opacity.png

 The :guilabel:`Fade` tab manages fading windows opening or closing or opacity changes.
 There is a checkbox for :guilabel:`Fade windows during opactity changes` so if the opacity changes it will smoothly fade.
-To have a slower  time between fade in miliseconds increase :guilabel:`The time between steps in a fade in miliseconds`.
+To have a slower  time between fade in milliseconds increase :guilabel:`The time between steps in a fade in miliseconds`.
 With this settings windows will fade in and out when opened and closed unless you don't them to which you can check the :guilabel:`Avoid fade in out when windows opening/closing`.

 .. image:: compton_conf_fade.png